FalconSlayer51/Media3MusicApp/README.md

 ## Features

 - **Jetpack Compose Powered:** Leverage the latest and greatest UI toolkit from Android for a seamless and efficient user interface.
-- **Intuitive Design:** Built with Media3 hence reducing boiler plate code and enhancing the experience
+- **Media3:** Built with Media3 hence reducing boiler plate code and enhancing the experience

 ## Screenshots